 Peace with my person

-I spent most of the time alone (I didn’t have another choice), and that allowed me to get to really know myself better.
+I spent most of the time alone (I didn’t have any other choice), and that allowed me to get to really know myself better.
 You think you can know who you are from others’ opinions of you, but that could be far away from the truth.
 We all have some kind of a dark side that we might not be aware of.
 Spending our time being busy working or hanging out with other people doesn’t give us the chance to confront the dark depths of our personality.
 By hanging out with myself I was able to make peace with my person.
 It wasn’t easy at first, not the least, but eventually we became best friends.

 More understanding and less judgmental